 Virtual Private Snowflake offers our highest level of security for organizations that have the strictest security requirements, such as financial institutions.

 It includes all the feature and services of Enterprise Edition for Sensitive Data (ESD), but in an separate Snowflake environment, isolated from all other Snowflake accounts (i.e. VPS accounts do not share any resources with other accounts).
 VPS delivers this level of extreme security through the use of:

 - Dedicated metadata store.

 - Full encryption of all data transmissions, including internal transmissions between the components isolated within the VPS environment.

-- Secure, direct proxy to your other VPCs or on-premises data centers.
+- Support for secure, direct proxy (through AWS PrivateLink) to your other VPCs or on-premises data centers.